bthrasher/TidyDataProject/README.md

-TidyDataProject
+Tidy Data Project
 ===============

-The run_analysis.R script is run in R using the source() function.
-It assumes that the zip file containing the data has been downloaded and extracted.
+The run_analysis.R script assumes that the zip file containing the data has been downloaded and extracted.
+It must be run from the directory that contains the top level directory created during decompression (UCI HAR Dataset).
 The script performs the following functions:

 1. Reads the X_test.txt and X_train.txt data files and combines them into a single data.frame